karmab/kcli/docs/index.md

 kweb
 ```

+The command supports a flag `--readonly` to make the web read only.

 ### Calling web endpoints through REST

 you can check the [swagger spec](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/karmab/kcli/main/kvirt/web/swagger.yml) to call the different endpoints using your language of choice.